proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Get confirmed transactions

-Gets an array of transactions for which an account is the sender or receiver.
+To get an array of transactions for which an account is the sender or receiver.

 **Options**